-This booklet provides information on the shape of the curriculum at Key Stage Four.
+This booklet, also found on our website, provides information on the shape of the curriculum at Key Stage Four.
 It gives information about subjects which must be studied by all students; as well as details about those subjects where students have a choice.
 There is an Ebacc subjects option block following directives from the Government to ensure that students continue to study a broad range of subjects.
 Your son/daughter will have to choose one subject from the Ebacc option block and two from the Additional Choices options block.
-We recommend that students who are considering going on to University or Higher Education take a language and a humanities EBacc option.
+We highly recommend that all students take a language and a humanities EBacc option.